 However, in my opinion, it’s not rolled out great just yet.
 The podcasts available are easy to find and search on phones, not so easy on desktop, and pretty much non-existent on tablets.

-For a much wider choice and ease of use, I recommend iTunes (even if you don’t have an Apple computer/product, you can still use this) or your favourite podcast player.
+For a much wider choice and ease of use, I recommend iTunes (even if you don’t have an Apple computer/product, you can still use your favourite podcast player.

 And for podcasts in a ridiculous number of languages to help you learn, click here for the Ultimate Guide to Podcasts for Language Learning.